AP FACT CHECK: Trump, Clinton and their debate claims

 ---

-Associated Press writers Stephen Braun, Josh Boak and Christopher S. Rugaber contributed to this report.
+Associated Press writers Cal Woodward, Robert Burns, Deb Riechmann, Chad Day, Stephen Braun, Christopher S. Rugaber, Jeff Horwitz and Alicia A. Caldwell contributed to this report.

 EDITOR'S NOTE - A look at the veracity of claims by political figures